-4.2.
+4.4.
 For Emission Point AA-002, the permittee shall operate and maintain the stationary RICE according to the manufacturer's emission-related written instructions or develop a maintenance plan which shall provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions.

-(Ref.: §63.6625(e)(8), §63.6640(a), and Item 9 of Table 6 of Subpart ZZZZ)
+(Ref.: 40 CFR Part 63.6625(e)(8), 63.6640(a), Item 9 of Table 6, Subpart ZZZZ)